-Clothing Such As Lab Coats, Smocks, And Coveralls For Personal Protection
+Wearing Lab Coats, Smocks, and Coveralls for Personal Protection is Good Practice

 Clothing such as a lab coat, smock or coveralls may be used to provide protection from chemical hazards that may damage the skin or personal clothing.
 In addition, clothing can be used to protect an employee’s personal clothing from contamination or dirt that can be carried home or to other areas.
 Selection of clothing.
 Identify the hazards using the PPE hazard assessment form, and then use this information with the information above and below to select appropriate clothing.